Projects

 Added value The open structure promotes communication across all floors.

-In Aachen city centre, the former Horten department store is being converted into the ‘House of Curiosity’ (Haus der Neugier) – an open meeting place for all citizens – on the initiative of the city.
-The adult education centre and city library will find their new home here and together form a lively centre of learning and discovery in the future.
-But the building will be more than the sum of these two institutions: it will become a third place, freely accessible and with no admission fee – a place for exchange, discussion and co-creation, social participation and cultural offerings – or simply for striking up a conversation over a cup of coffee.
-In addition, the revitalisation will also provide an important urban development impetus.
+In Aachen city centre, the former Horten department store is being converted into the ‘Haus der Neugier’ – an open meeting place for all residents – on the city’s initiative.
+The adult education centre and the city library will find their new home here and, together, will form a vibrant hub for learning and discovery.
+But the building will be more than the sum of these two institutions: a third place is being created, freely accessible and with no admission charge – a place for exchange, discussion and co-creation, for social participation and cultural activities – or simply to strike up a conversation over a coffee.
+Furthermore, the revitalisation will simultaneously provide an important impetus for urban development.

 © raumwerk.architekten Köln mit startklar a+b, 03.2023